evgeniy-krupen/mntlab/troubleshooting/README.md

 **How was it installed and configured?**

 Because the java is located on /opt/oracle ...
-In has been installed by rpm file and config
+It has been installed by rpm file and config

 **Where are log files of tomcat and httpd?**